-Variable Replacement¶
+Variable Replacement

 A key feature of Config Actions is the ability to perform variable substitutions within the configuration data.

-alphanumeric name of the variable (with underscores or hyphens allowed)
+Variables have the syntax: @variable_name@ where “variable_name” is the alphanumeric name of the variable (with underscores or hyphens allowed)

 The value of a variable is specified in the action file using the form:

-"%variable_name%": value
+"@variable_name@": value

-Anywhere else in the action or included template files, a reference to
+Anywhere else in the action or included template files, a reference to @variable_name@ will be replaced with the value.

-String Replacements¶
+String Replacements

-The above syntax for variables actually causes an entry to be made into the
+The replace option is an array of string replacement patterns and values.
+The above syntax for variables actually causes an entry to be made into the string replacement array.
+But you can actually replace any string value.
+For example:

 replace: